dataflake/Products.LDAPUserFolder/docs/configuration.rst

   and "SHA".

-- **Default User Roles**: All users authenticated from your ldap tree will be given the roles you put into this comma-delimited list.
+- **Default User Roles**: All users authenticated from your ldap tree will be given the roles you put into this comma-delimited list in addition to the roles already defined for the user.
-  Zope expects all users - anonymous as well as authenticated - to have the role Anonymous.

 LDAP Servers: Define servers